Essie Mae Washington-Williams: Early life

 Essie Mae was the daughter of Carrie Butler, who was 15 or 16 when her daughter was born, and Strom Thurmond, then 22.
 Carrie Butler worked as a domestic servant for Thurmond's parents.
 Butler sent her daughter from South Carolina to her older sister Mary and her husband John Henry Washington to be raised in Coatesville, Pennsylvania.
 The girl was named Essie after another of Carrie's sisters, who fostered her briefly as an infant.
-Essie Mae grew up with her cousin, seven years older than she, who she believed was her half-brother.
+Essie Mae grew up with her cousin, who was seven years older and whom she believed to be her half-brother.
 She was unaware of the identity of her biological parents until 1938, when she was 13 and her mother told her the full story.
 In 1941, her mother took her to meet Thurmond in person.

 Essie Mae and her mother met infrequently with Thurmond after that, although they had some contact for years.
 After high school, she worked as a nurse at Harlem Hospital in New York City, and took a course in business education at New York University.

 She did not visit the segregated South until 1942, when she met relatives in Edgefield.
 After having grown up in Pennsylvania, she was shocked by the racial restrictions of the South.
 She returned to the North to live with relatives during the war years.
 After Thurmond returned from World War II, she started college at the all-black South Carolina State College (SCSC) in the fall of 1947.
 Thurmond quietly paid for her college education.
 She met and married future lawyer Julius Williams at SCSC in 1948.
 Her first child, Julius Williams Jr., was born in 1949.
 As a result, Essie Mae left college in the summer of 1949 to begin raising the first of her four children.